Matcha coconut butter cups filled with creamy oozy almond butter. These decadent almond butter cups taste like a treat, but are a perfect snack!

 The idea for the coconut butter shell is inspired by Salted Plains' coconut golden milk cups and these vanilla bean coconut butter peanut butter cups made by Edible Perspective.
 I'd been wanting to make a matcha shell "cup," but that much white chocolate felt like too much sweetness.
-Coconut butter subs in as a healthier option that's much less rich.
+Coconut butter subs in as an option that's much less rich.

 Matcha Coconut Almond Butter Cup Ingredients

 The shell is made of unsweetened shredded coconut, blended with just a tiny bit of coconut oil, sugar, matcha, vanilla, and salt.
-With a simple creamy almond butter and honey filling, these cups are nutritious and packed with protein.
+With a simple creamy almond butter and honey filling, these cups are packed with protein.

 Coconut butter, which is different than coconut oil, is made by grinding the flesh of a coconut - in this case, unsweetened shredded coconut - into creamy butter.